jonbirge/tesla-cloud/README.md

+### teslas.cloud

-A simple site with information and links that might be of use for Tesla owners to access from the in-car browser.
+A simple site with information and links indented for use within an in-car browser.